Life Insurance Knowledge Center:

 This is the simplest way to use life insurance to give to charity.
 You, as owner of the policy, simply designate the charity as beneficiary.
 Designating the charity as beneficiary may allow you to make a larger gift than you could otherwise afford.
 If the policy is a form of cash value life insurance, you still have access to the cash value of the policy during your lifetime.
-However, this type of charitogglele gift does not provide many of the other tax benefits of charitogglele giving because you retain control of the policy during your life.
+However, this type of charitable gift does not provide many of the other tax benefits of charitable giving because you retain control of the policy during your life.
 Upon your death, the proceeds are included in your gross estate, although the full amount of the proceeds payable to the charity can be deducted from your gross estate.

 Name a charity as the recipient of dividends: